Learn All About the Most Expensive Hermès Birkin Bags

 In 2012, Hermès unveiled a stunning collection of handbag-inspired jewelry from the Haute Bijouterie Collection.
 This collection was designed by Pierre Hardy, the creative director of fine jewelry at Hermès.
 One of the most stunning pieces from the collection was the Sac Bijou Birkin, priced around $2 million USD.
 This Hermès bag is crafted from rose gold inlaid with 2,712 diamonds.
 The miniaturized Birkin is fully functional and intended to be worn as a bracelet.
 The Hermès bag’s top flap is textured to imitate crocodile skin while diamonds cover the piece’s body, top handles, touret, cadena lock, and clochette.
 There are only three diamond Sac Bijou Birkin’s in existence, making the item exceptionally rare.
 In 2019, the Sac Bijou Birkin was re-released with black garnets and spinels -- an edgier take on the white diamond-crusted original.

 The Himalaya Birkin comes both with and without diamonds.
 The Diamond Himalaya is infamous for being the most expensive handbag ever sold at auction.
-In 2017, the Diamond Himalaya Birkin sold for over $400,000 USD.
-The Birkin’s estimated retail price was $300,000 USD, but the rarity of the Hermès bag drove the price point up at auction.
+In 2022, Sotheby's sold a Diamond Himalaya Birkin 30 for over $450,000 USD.
+The Birkin’s estimated retail price was $300,000 USD, but the rarity of the Hermès bag drives the price.
 It is constructed out of Niloticus crocodile skin dyed in a white and grey gradient.
 The unique coloring of the Hermès bag is intended to evoke the white-capped peaks of the Himalaya Mountains.
 This coloring pairs perfectly with 18-karat white gold hardware, which is itself studded with white diamonds.
 The cadena lock alone is comprised of 68.4 grams of 18-karat white gold and encrusted with 40 white round brilliant diamonds, totaling 1.64 carats.
 On the bag, three different structural elements of the Birkin—the Touret, the Pontets, and the Plaques de Sanglons—feature more than 200 diamonds for a total of 8.2 carats.
 These precious materials enhance the exquisite coloring of the crocodile.
 Celebrated for their artistry, Himalaya Birkins are a rare find for collectors and are in high demand with or without diamonds.
 Himalaya Birkins generally sell at higher prices in the secondary market than other crocodile Birkin bags depending on the condition and age of the bag.
+In 2021, the Himalaya Birkin 25 was the most sought after size and sold for over $300,000 at Sotheby's.

 The Diamond Birkin: The Epitome of Luxury

 The glamorous Diamond Birkin bag is a favorite of Hermès fanatics.
-It is the sister of the Himalaya Diamond Birkin, differing only in the treatment of the exotic skin.
-A true collectors item, this Hermès handbag features crocodile skin paired with diamond-encrusted white gold hardware.
+It is the sister of the Diamond Birkin Himalyan, differing only in the treatment of the exotic skin.
+A true collectors item, this Hermès bag features crocodile skin paired with diamond-encrusted white gold hardware.
 These bags have been made in classic Birkin sizes 25, 30, 35, and 40 centimeters.
 Diamond Birkins come in an assortment of colors including pink, red, brown, black, and many more of Hermès’ countless colors.
 These rare Birkin bags’ estimated cost range from $190,000 USD to $260,000 USD depending on color and size.

 The Sac Birkin Faubourg: A Celebration of Hermès’ History